Why I Became a Catholic

 Curiosity and This Catholic

-The area I grew up in was virulently anti-Catholic.
-My parents weren't - but I couldn't help but pick up the local culture's message about the Whore of Babylon.
-It's "Queen of Whores" now: tomato, tomahto.
 Lurid rants about the evils of the Catholic Church got me curious: how could an organization so corrupt, so wicked, be allowed to exist in a civilized society?
 More to the point, why couldn't I see any evidence of all those evil deeds?

 My curiosity was aroused.
-Not much, but enough for me to have a sort of 'In Basket' in my mind, for facts about the Catholic Church.
+Not much, but enough for me to have a sort of 'In Basket' in my mind for facts about the Catholic Church.
 Facts, not assertions: I knew the difference between the two before I left my teens.

 Decades passed, and eventually I became a Catholic.